microsoft/promptflow/docs/how-to-guides/develop-a-flow/develop-standard-flow.md

 def my_python_tool(input1: str) -> str:
   return 'hello ' + input1
 ```

+We also provide an LLM tool prompt below.

 ```jinja
 Please summarize the following text in one paragraph.
 100 words.